Sylvain Binet

 After graduating from the École Supérieure des Arts Modernes (ESAM) in Paris, where he studied illustration, graphic design, photography, posters, perspective and nudes, Sylvain Binet became a freelance illustrator in Etampes for 6 years, working for magazines such as "Moto magazine" and various publishers.
 He then set up his own company, Créations Homâ, in Issy les Moulineaux.

-The Voice, Danse avec les stars, Stade français, PSG Football and handball, the French Football Federation, musicals such as "Mozart l'opéra rock", "la légende du roi Arthur", "1789", artists such as Céline Dion, M. Pokora, Laurent Gerra, Francis Cabrel, Gad Elmaleh and many others.
-Buoyed by this success, Sylvain returned to his native region and set up his offices in his garden.
+Over the past 15 years, he has developed numerous impressive projects, creating visual communications (posters, programs, etc.) for television, sports, and cultural events such as *The Voice*, *Dancing with the Stars*, Stade Français, PSG Football and Handball, the French Football Federation, and musicals like *Mozart, the Rock Opera*, *The Legend of King Arthur*, “1789,” and artists such as Céline Dion, M. Pokora, Laurent Gerra, Francis Cabrel, Gad Elmaleh, and many others.
+Building on this success, Sylvain returned to his home region and set up his offices in his garden.